zycscc/esx_plateremover/README.md

 ℹ Make sure you check the ***config.lua*** file and set it to your preferences.

 🌟 Also don't forget to **star** the repository, I really appreciate it if you do!

+🔔 You can change the notifications by replacing the lines 10/12 in ``client/main.lua``.